 When I initially moved to Vietnam, I couldn’t help to compare Vietnamese women to the women in the Philippines, a country where I spent about a year before that.

-There are a lot of similarities between Vietnamese and Filipino women.
+There are a lot of similarities between Vietnamese and Filipino women (and also Indonesian women).
 Both are very sexy.
 Both are looking for a husband.
 And both can be very cunning and manipulative in order to get what they want.
 The main difference comes down to your taste of women and the country itself.
 I personally didn’t like the Philippines too much (I thought it was a shithole) and find Vietnam much more hospitable for a good quality of life.